 Any regular browser will know about a few annoyances that come along with the internet.
 Pop up messages, mate!
 Sometimes you will a million dollars out of nowhere, and other times you get instructed to give your phone number because your frigging battery has been infected with some deadly virus.
 You and I both know that these are fake as a high school girl’s drama, but that does not make them any less annoying.
 One of these browser pop up scams is the infamous National Consumer Center Virus or Scam.
-They claim inanely stupid things like you have magically been selected to win a new phone or maybe a brand new MacBook for no reason.
+Is national consumer center legit?
+They claim inanely stupid things like you will magically win a new phone or maybe a brand new MacBook for no reason.

 You know that its BS when you have not participated in any contests, and you still win gifts.
 Nah mate!
 Our world is a bit too sour for nice things like that.
 That level of happiness would be illegal because you will have to steal them things if you want free stuff without participating in any contests.

 Before we proceed on how to clean this crap up from your browser, let’s first know how did you start receiving such pop-ups and page redirects in the first place.
 All these little gripes have started because your system is now infested with a relatively small, but no less bothersome piece of malicious code, called as adware.